conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 ## Overview

-Bad data breaks customer experiences, drives churn, and slows growth.
-[Conduktor Trust](https://conduktor.io/trust) helps teams catch and fix data quality issues before they impact your business.
+Bad data breaks customer experiences, drives churn and slows growth.
+[Conduktor Trust](https://conduktor.io/trust) helps teams catch and fix data quality issues *before* they impact your business.
-You define the rules and we enforce them at the streaming layer.
+You define the rules and we'll enforce them at the streaming layer.

 ## Prerequisites

-Before using data quality, you have to:
+Before creating data quality Rules and Policies, you have to:

 - use **Conduktor Console 1.34** or later
 - use **Conduktor Gateway 3.9** or later
-- be logged in as an admin to Console UI, or using an admin token for the CLI
+- be logged in as an admin to Console UI (or use an admin token for the CLI)
 - in Console, [configure your Gateway cluster](/platform/navigation/settings/managing-clusters/) and fill in the **Provider** tab with Gateway API credentials

 ## Rules

 You can create Rules with CEL expressions which capture business logic for your data.
-For example `value.customerId.matches("[0-9]{8}")`.
+For example: `value.customerId.matches("[0-9]{8}")`.

-:::info
+:::info[Rules require Policies]
-Rules do nothing on their own - you **need** to attach them to a Policy.
+Rules do nothing on their own - you **have to** to attach them to a Policy.
 :::

-The Rules page lists your Rules with a preview of their CEL expressions.
-You can visit a Rule's detail page to see its description, full CEL expression, and attached Policies.
+The Rules page lists your Rules, with a preview of their CEL expressions.
+Open Rule's detail page to see its description, full CEL expression and attached Policies.

 ### Create a Rule